-Why UX design should be a business priority in 2021
+Why UX design should be a business priority

 Since the COVID-19 outbreak began impacting the world earlier this year, there’s been an incredible disruption forcibly altering how companies and their employees interact with customers and each other.
 This new reality reminds us not only of how social we are by nature, but also how much we rely on analog interactions.